mochoabuilds/-cognition-/README.md

     + Proof-of-Concept :  People/Footfall Counter (customers per square feet of square space)
     + Alpha :  Tracking Gestures and Classifying Items in Neighborhood Markets
 + Fall 2020
-    + Beta :  People enter the market, their choices are tracked and upon exit people are issued a bill via SMS that asks them to pay thru their own mobile payment system.
+    + Beta :  Guests walk into market, pick up items, walk out with items and upon exit a bill is calculated and sent via SMS that asks guests to pay thru their own mobile payment system.

 ## SANDBOX
 + Reliability planning: recovering gracefully from internet/power outages